mustafa-boorenie/twilio_sms_mcp/README.md

   }
 }
 ```
-After that, restart Claude Desktop in order to reload the configuration.
+After that, restart Claude Desktop to reload the configuration.
-If connected, you may see twilio under the 🔨 menu.
+If connected, you should see Twilio under the 🔨 menu.

 ## Example Interactions with Claude